Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-feb1-1130am.md

 ## Summary

 - Update the interface by prioritizing the category, reducing the description space if necessary, and ensuring boxes are properly aligned.
 Allow for decimal inputs and expand the 'Diverted to %' field to accommodate 4-6 decimal places.
 Additionally, provide users with the option to select their desired precision for the 'Diverted to %' field.
+Integrate a sharing button for users to share within various categories, including the public